Security Logging & SIEM: Detecting Attacks in Real-Time

 Individual events rarely indicate an attack.
 Correlation combines multiple signals into meaningful detections.

-This context is what transforms raw logs into actionable security intelligence.
+This context is what transforms raw logs into actionable security intelligence and supports advanced threat detection strategies.

 5. Reducing False Positives